ActivePeter/paecs/README.md

 ## Background

-When I'm writing an minecraft like game, I knows that ecs is a way to improve game performance.
+When I'm writing a minecraft like game, I knows that ecs is a way to improve game performance.
 I'm writing this project not only for preparing for my minecraft project but also to improve my programming capability of c++  ---- it is the first complete and carefully designed c++ lib I'm writing.

 ## Features